 Full metal jacket bullets are among of the most common ammunition options available.
 They are manufactured for practically every type of handgun and rifle cartridge.
 The bullets are known for delivering smooth performance as well as reliable feeding in semiautomatic weapons.

-History of Full Metal Jacket Rounds
+History of Full Metal Jacket Bullets

-Early Military Use of FMJ Bullets
+Early Military Use

 The Hague Convention of 1899 made full metal jacket rounds even more prevalent.
 This convention laid out numerous international rules of war, including the prohibition of expanding rounds in combat.
 (The thought was that non-expanding FMJ rounds were ideal because they are more likely to wound but not kill an enemy.
 The U.S. participated in the convention but did not ratify this section.)
 Because expanding rounds were prohibited by many of the major world powers, the full metal jacket became the dominating bullet type in global warfare.